 If you have the capacity to provide financial support to Trans-Formative Voices through public / private donations please connect with us to give to our Gift of Music Therapy program!
 We would be honoured to be in partnership with you in serving the transgender and non-binary community across Canada.

-Funding for our May 2021 adults Nova Scotia and Ontario cohorts has been made possible through the support from the Mental Health Foundation of Nova Scotia and Ontario Small Business Support Grants.
+Funding for our May 2021 - March 2022 adults Nova Scotia and Ontario TFVMT sessions has been made possible through the support from the Mental Health Foundation of Nova Scotia and Ontario Small Business Support Grants.
 We can't thank them enough for their support as we continue to work towards an accessible model of care for the transgender and non-binary community.

 Individual sessions will focus on exploring the individual’s unique voice (speaking and/ or singing) through breathing exercises and vocal warm-ups.
 We will determine their natural vocal range, learning how to protect their voice, vocal cords, and throat (including Hormone Replacement Therapy discussions as needed per individual).
 It will also focus on how to adjust their methods of communication so they feel connected and happy with changes in sentence cadences, body language, and projection to feel more gender affirmed.
 You do not need to be "musical" to be involved with this program.
 All music making experiences will be personalized according to what music resonates and made accessible at the comfort level of participant.